shenek/streamson/streamson-lib/README.md

 ## Trigger strategy

 It doesn't actually perform parses json into data.
-It just splits JSONs.
-And triggers handlers on matched paths.
+It just takes JSON parts and triggers handlers when a path is matched.

 ## Filter strategy